 - By Internet at www.investorvote.com.
-We encourage you to vote this way.

-- By toll-free telephone at 1-800-652-8683.

-- By completing and mailing your Proxy card.

-- By written ballot at the Meeting.
+We encourage you to vote this way; - By toll-free telephone at 1-800-652-8683; - By completing and mailing your Proxy card; or - By written ballot at the Meeting.

 If you vote by Internet or telephone, your vote must be received by 5:00 p.m., Eastern Daylight Saving Time, on the day before the Meeting.
 Your shares will be voted as you indicate.
-If you do not indicate your voting preferences, Donald E. Graham, Hal S. Jones, Veronica Dillon and Gerald M. Rosberg, acting as your proxies, will vote your shares in favor of the applicable nominated Directors and the approval of certain amendments to the Company's Incentive Compensation Plan.
+If you are a Class B Shareholder and do not indicate your voting preferences, Donald E. Graham, Hal S. Jones, Veronica Dillon and Gerald M. Rosberg, acting as your proxies, will vote your shares in favor of the applicable nominated Directors.